nickisnoble/shed/README.md

 - compress images then copy to new folder
 - zip folder, remove new folder (leaving the zip)
 - Done!

+### Define Command
+Allows you to define new templates/boilerplates

+Should work like this:

+`$ shed define [filepath] foo` - Takes the directory specified (or assumes current directory) and makes it into a template, named 'foo', for future creation.
+There must not already be a template named 'foo', and a flag is assigned i.e. `-f, --foo`.

+`$ shed define -u [filepath] foo` - Updates an already existing template called 'foo' with the contents of the directory at filepath, makes a commit to the template.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).